callnow

 Net income: It is the profit earned by a company in a financial period.
 To put it simply, subtract expenses from revenue to arrive at a company’s net income.

-A company mentions its net income on the statement of owner’s equity and its income statement.
-If the net income is high, it will enhance the value of the company.
-However, if the institution has suffered a net loss (expenses more than revenue), it will reduce a company’s worth.
+A company mentions its net income on its owner’s equity statement and income statement.
+If the net income is high, it will enhance the company’s value.
+However, if the institution has suffered a net loss (expenses more than revenue), it will reduce the company’s worth.

 For instance, we will assume that the net income is $40,000.
 Hence, the owner’s equity will directly increase by $40,000.
 Also, when comparing the statement of owner’s equity of two accounting periods, if you find an increase in the net income figure, it means that the company has generated more profit over time.